Dream holidays take you to the breathtaking places you've seen in magazines and on social media but have always wanted to experience for yourself.

 9. Glide through the Swiss Alps on the Glacier Express

-If you don't have the time or capacity to travel halfway across the world to experience a dream holiday, there's good news - you don't have to!
+If you don't have the time or energy to travel halfway across the world to experience a dream holiday, there's good news - you don't have to!
 Just a short hop away in Switzerland, you can ride an iconic red train that makes its way through snow-covered forests, Alpine valleys and over stunning bridges.

 11. Experience the magic of Scotland's Royal Scotsman